Questions & Answers

 A: The majority of the trades occur on the DA.
 The ID platform XBID cannot support FB yet.
-As the DA platform Euphemia already supports FB it has been decided to harvest the benefit of FB as soon as possible.
+As the DA platform Euphemia already supports FB it has been decided to harvest the benefit of FB.

-Q: There is a risk to end up in a corner of the FB domain after the DA stage, and that the ID trade is stuck.
+Q: Is there a risk to end up in a corner of the FB domain after the DA stage, and that the ID trade is stuck?

 Q: If you use non-intuitive FB in the DA market, how will this work out on the ID market?

 A: DA and ID market flows can be different, like today.
 The ID capacity will result from a dedicated ID capacity calculation.
 As such, there may be ID capacity available or not.
 ACER decision 04/2020 removed the possibility of having an intuitive patch in the market coupling algorithm; as such, the application of FB intuitive is no longer an option.